 The economy grows by 25%

 The chance of conflict reduces by 32%

 We undertake a comprehensive building programme working with volunteers, schools, businesses, community groups, local authorities and other charities to facilitate work in Malawi.
-To date we have built and renovated in excess of 40 classrooms, as well as building or improving sanitation facilities and completely refurbishing dormitories, all in the belief that improving school infrastructure will help thousands of children in Malawi break the cycle of poverty.
+By the end of this year we will have built or renovated over 65 classrooms, as well as building or improving sanitation facilities and completely refurbishing dormitories, all in the belief that improving school infrastructure will help thousands of children in Malawi break the cycle of poverty.